rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

             minutes_as_loser = sum(minutes, na.rm = TRUE))
 ```

 So far I have created two data frames: `atp_by_year_grouped_by_winner_id` and `atp_by_year_grouped_by_loser_id`.
 These data frames only contain the `winner_id` or `loser_id` (which is just an integer string), `year`, and the various stats I defined above.
-Although a player's ID number is useful for grouping, it isn't really useful for gleening information from the data.
+Although a player's ID number is useful for grouping, it isn't really useful for gleaning information from the data.
 For that, we of course want player information, such as name and country.

 To get that information, I created a new data frame `atp_player_info`.
 To construct this data frame, I defined `player_info_columns` as a character string of the column names I was interested in.
 Since no player went undefeated, I could use the loser information to get all the player information I wanted.
 After defining what columns I wanted, I subsetted the `atp_ymd_separated` data frame and assigned this new data frame to `atp_player_info`.
 Since this gave me multiple rows of the same information, I used `unique` to only get one row per player.